Sloviansk

 Sloviansk (Note: Слов'янськ, /uk/; Славянск, /ru/ or /ru/) is a city in Donetsk Oblast, northern part of the Donbas region of eastern Ukraine.
 The city was known as Tor until 1784.
 While it did not actually belong to the raion itself, Sloviansk served as the administrative center of the Sloviansk Raion (district) until its abolition on 18 July 2020.

 Sloviansk was one of the focal points in the early stages of the war in Donbas, in 2014, as it was one of the first cities to be seized and controlled by Russian-backed rebels (separatists), in mid-April 2014.
 Ukrainian forces then retook control of the city in July 2014, and since then, Sloviansk has been under Ukrainian control.

 The 2001 population of Sloviansk was 141,066.
 Largely due to the ongoing war in Donbas, by early 2022 this was down to 105,141.
 Following the 2022 Russian invasion of Ukraine, the city's population fell markedly, to around 24,000 by July 2022, due to shelling, and ongoing war, according to Ukrainian authorities.
 In April 2023, The Financial Times estimated the population to have recovered to 40–50,000.

 History

+Prehistory

+People lived in the territory of modern-day Sloviansk and its surrounding suburbs as early as the 4th millennium BC, as confirmed by a Neolithic settlement that was excavated.
+Two settlements and several burial mounds dating back to the Bronze Age – 2nd millennium BC have also been discovered.
+The following archaeological sites date back to later periods: three Sarmatian burials (2nd century BC – 1st century AD), a catacomb burial ground of the Saltov culture (8th century – 10th century), and nomadic burials of the 9th – 13th centuries.

-Founding and early history
+Foundation and early history

+Salt was mined at the Tor salt lakes by seasonal traders as early as the late 16th century.
+At that time, this territory belonged to the Wild Field.
 The history of Sloviansk dates back to 1645 when Russian Tsar Alexei Romanov founded a border fortress named Tor against the Crimean attacks and slave raids on the southern suburbs of modern Ukraine and Russia.
-In 1664, the first salt plant for the extraction of salt was built, and workers began to settle in the area.
-In 1676, a fortress named Tor was built at the confluence of the Kazenyy Torets and Sukhyy Torets River, where they form the Torets River, a tributary of Donets River.
-Shortly thereafter, the town of Tor grew up next to the fortress.
+The new Mayatsky Fortress, which laid the foundation for the future city, began construction in 1645 near Lake Mayatskoye.
+The fort was built as a full-fledged border fortification.
+The first wooden Orthodox church in honor of Nikolai the Wonderworker was also laid at that time.
+Three years later, in 1648, the church was burned down during another Crimean Tatar raid.